1 Introduction

 5.1 Heater Shell

-Heater shells must be designed with considerations to current API 12K specifications.
-The working pressure of a water bath heater must be designed to operate at or near atmospheric pressure, not exceeding 1 psi.
+Heater shells must be designed according to current API 12K specifications.
+A water bath heater’s working pressure must be designed to operate at or near atmospheric pressure, not exceeding 1 psi.

 5.2 Process Coil

-Hydrocarbon gas or liquid flows through the serpentine coil configuration, mounted near the top of the heater shell.
+Hydrocarbon gas or liquid flows through the serpentine coil configuration mounted near the top of the heater shell.
 This process coil is heated by heating media such as freshwater, water/glycol, or molten salts.

-Coil design must consider the minimum required thickness or maximum working pressure based on ANSI/ASME B31.3.
+The coil design must consider the minimum required thickness or maximum working pressure based on ANSI/ASME B31.3.

 The following nomenclature is used in coil design calculations.